satyam582thakur/FindHome/README.md

 # FindHome
+FindHome is a resposive real estate website.
-FindHome is a website designed using HTML , CSS , BOOTSTRAP 4 , NODE.JS , MONGODB , JAVASCRIPT
+Tech stack used for this is : HTML , CSS , JAVASCRIP , BOOTSTRAP 5